• Skip to primary navigation

 Meatball soup in a dish with a ladle.

-Why not pin this recipe for meatball soup with vegetables and tomatoes to your pinterest board so you can make it later.
+Why not pin this recipe for meatball soup with vegetables and tomatoes to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A dish of meatball soup with vegetables and tomatoes and custy bread.